Confoederatio/Confoederatio-Docs/CRD (Confoederatio, Research Division)/Documentation/Software/Naissance HGIS/User Documentation/Entities/Geometries/GeometryLine.md

 ---
 cover: https://i.postimg.cc/qvvmDC6H/embed-template.png
-descri: User information on creating and manipulating GeometryLines in Naissance HGIS, which are made of multiple line segments.
+description: User information on creating and manipulating GeometryLines in Naissance HGIS, which are made of multiple line segments.
 ---

 > [!NOTE]